dillonzq/LoveIt/exampleSite/content/posts/theme-documentation-extended-shortcodes.en.md

 The **first** one is the custom style content.

-And the **second** one is the HTML tag around the content you want to change style, and whose default value is `p`.
+And the **second** one is the HTML tag around the content you want to change style, and whose default value is `div`.

 Example `style` input: